rizwansoaib/whatsapp-monitor/Chrome-Extension/README.md

 3. Open in url chrome://extensions/
 4. Enable developer mode at the top of the screen by clicking the slider
 5. Click 'load unpacked extension'
-6. **Select the WhatsApp Bomber folder**
+6. **Go whatsapp-monitor then Chrome-Extension select Whatsapp Monitor folder**
-7. A red Whatsapp icon should appear at the top of the screen
+7. A green Whatsapp icon should appear at the top of the screen
 8. Open Whatsapp Web you will get popup
-9. Open Contact chat window and Click WhatsApp Bomber Extension icon
+9. Open Contact chat window and Click WhatsApp Monitor Extension icon
-10. Enter Your Message and number of time you want send
+10. Hit start button

-11. Hit start button
+Now When Your Contact become online then automatic play tone in your Desktop